 • You get the picture.

-The first step in minimizing annoying moments is to identify them.
+The first step in making your spouse less annoying to you is to identify annoying moments.
 Identifying them allows you to train and discipline yourself to let them go, and to refuse to give them power over your attitude toward your spouse.
 Your energy, passion, and concern toward these little annoyances isn’t worth the effort you invest into them, because there will always be “something.”

 Here’s how you might define a little annoyance in your marriage: If you’d most likely be embarrassed to tell a marriage counselor about the behavior, it’s likely a little annoyance.
 You can almost anticipate the counselor’s response, “Really?
 That [behavior] actually bothers you?”